 The ceiling of the house was made of precast concrete elements and produced at B. Lütkenhaus GmbH in Dülmen.
 This is part of the Syspro Group Betonbauteile e.V., an association of innovative companies in the precast industry to form a quality community.
 “Our member companies manufacture in a resource-saving manner by means of fully automated and optimised production processes using the latest plant technology,” knows Syspro Managing Director Dr Thomas Kranzler.
 “In conjunction with the constant optimisation of raw material use and concrete formulations, this results in building components that more than meet all requirements not only in terms of statics and building physics, but also in terms of appearance and sustainability.”
 This is also the case with the Syspro climate control ceiling used in the 3D house, which is a precast concrete slab with a statically contributing in-situ concrete supplement.
 The special feature: The installation of the surface heating and cooling system aquatherm black system from aquatherm was carried out close to the surface between the lattice girders directly on the lower reinforcement layer of the element slabs.
 With the result that the heating/cooling coils are protected from site damage after the element slabs have been concreted.
 In this way, a thermally activated building element is created, as the panel heating and cooling system enables a pleasant, even climate without convection and draughts, and complete freedom in the design of open and modern rooms.

 Made of corrosion-resistant plastic polypropylene, the registers do not heat the air, but the objects, the floor, the walls, the furniture – everything in the rooms.
-For this purpose, the system is installed in the ceiling and gently heats it to surface temperatures of up to 26 °C. The energy is now emitted into the room as thermal radiation.
-Where the heat radiation hits objects, these are heated.
-The measured air temperature can be about 3°C lower with this type of heating than with convection heating because of the uniform heat radiation from the room’s surrounding surfaces – the thermometer shows 20°C and it feels like 23°C. This promotes well-being and also saves around 18% energy.
+For this purpose, the system is installed in the ceiling and gently heats it to surface temperatures of up to 26 °C. The energy is now released into the room as heat radiation.
+Where the heat radiation hits objects, they are heated.
+The measured air temperature with this type of heating can be about 3°C lower than with convection heaters due to the uniform heat radiation of the room enclosing surfaces – the thermometer shows 20°C and it feels like 23°C. This promotes well-being and also saves around 18% energy.

-Installation in the ceiling also offers systemic advantages for passive cooling: Unlike conventional air-conditioning systems, which extract heat from the room through ventilation operation with air movement, air-conditioned ceilings dissipate the cooling load mainly by means of radiation from the room.
-With the exception of the partly hygienically necessary air exchange, draughts are excluded by this process or are reduced to a minimum.
+Installation in the ceiling also offers systemic advantages for passive cooling: Unlike conventional air conditioning systems, which extract heat from the room through ventilation operation with air movement, climate ceilings mainly dissipate the cooling load from the room by means of radiation.
+With the exception of the partly hygienically necessary air exchange through this process, draughts are excluded or reduced to a minimum.

 High heating and cooling capacities